AndroidModLoader/JPatch/README.md

  - Corona sprites draw distance is 3 times bigger (partially, traffic lights do work)
  - Static light shadows (from traffic lights, poles and more) draw distance is 3 times bigger
  - Bumped a limit of static shadows!
+ - Fixing a crash of "Unprotected" APK (FLA bug)

 **Since v1.5**
  - Vertex Weights